 It is difficult to predict today whether you might someday require a nursing home or in-home care as you age, but you can put a plan in place to cover the expenses of any long-term care options (LTC) you may need.
 Failing to plan for long-term care options is the single greatest threat to your retirement savings and the success of your retirement plan.

 Traditional long-term care insurance is perhaps the most well-known option, but can be expensive, and with the potential for rate increase and the possibility of paying so much (about $3,500 annually for a 55-year-old-couple) for something you may never need, LTC insurance quickly loses its appeal.

-A better option may be to shift the LTC portion of your portfolio into an asset-based LTC plan, where you’ll have the potential to generate as much as 9x your money in tax-free benefits, allowing a tax-free distribution to pay for long-term care.
+A better option may be to shift the LTC portion of your portfolio into an asset-based long-term care option plan, where you’ll have the potential to generate as much as 9x your money in tax-free benefits, allowing a tax-free distribution to pay for long-term care.

-An asset-based LTC plan is a life insurance policy or annuity that allows you to use the death benefit or cash value to cover the costs of long term care — and not just nursing home care.
+An asset-based long term care option plan is a life insurance policy or annuity that allows you to use the death benefit or cash value to cover the costs of long-term care — and not just nursing home care.
 You can apply these funds to home-based care and assisted living.
 An asset-based plan allows you to build cash value in case you change your mind or don’t need the insurance, or you can leave the death benefit in place for your heirs.

-There is an LTC option to fit almost any budget.
-We generally discuss LTC options in terms of three tiers: Platinum, Gold and Silver.
+There are long-term care options to fit almost any budget.
+We generally discuss long term care options in terms of three tiers: Platinum, Gold and Silver.